rapka/polemics-md/content/essays/nina-arweave.md

 This isn't exactly accurate.
 A protocol is a set of _rules_ that tools (open source or other) can implement in order to operate as a network, not the tools themselves.
 Nina does indeed have a protocol for creating and selling releases as NFTs on the Solana blockchain, but the ninaprotocol.com website that implements their protocol is something else entirely.
 Nina's [Terms of Service](https://nina-protocol.notion.site/Nina-Protocol-Terms-of-Service-45db765d2ccf4000946af0af2ee491b9)also clarify that that **ninaprotocol.com is not a protocol but actually a Service operated by Nina Protocol Corp (a Delaware corporation)**.

-This might seem like a nitpick, but the distinction becomes apparent as one reads the rest of the terms.
+This might seem like a nitpick, but the distinction becomes more apparent as one reads the rest of the terms.

 ## What's up with all the disclaimers?